Turning Points, a podcast and pivotal conversation on mental health

-Two seasons of stories
+Three seasons of stories

-Season one of Turning Points premiered in 2021 with five episodes, which included conversations with elite marathoner and longtime Harvard Pilgrim Health Care member Joan Benoit Samuelson, Neuroscientist Jud Brewer, our Living Well Mindfulness Program Director Tara Healey, and Boston Children’s Hospital Physician Dr. Michael Rich—to name a few.
+Season one of Turning Points premiered in 2021 with five episodes and another five were released in 2022 for season two.
+The episodes included conversations with elite marathoner and longtime Harvard Pilgrim Health Care member Joan Benoit Samuelson, Boston Red Sox outfielder Alex Verdugo, neuroscientist Jud Brewer, CEO of Black Girl Ventures, Shelly Omilâdé Bell, and Boston Children’s Hospital Physician Dr. Michael Rich—to name a few.
 From practicing yoga to finding community, each guest shared how they maintain their emotional well-being.

 Season three proves to be just as captivating with stories about finding the right therapist, postpartum depression and navigating mental health at work.
 Featured guests include psychologist, Dr. Chairman F. Jackman, deputy director of the National Asian American Pacific Islander Mental Health Association, Krystle Canare, and author, Morra Aarons-Mele.
 Check out full episode descriptions and previews:

 E301: Navigating Mental Health at Work